 Chapter 11 Subchapter V debt limits are much higher.
 For a debtor to qualify for Subchapter V treatment their secured/unsecured debts must be less than $2,725,625.
 However, the CARES Act increased the debt limit in Subchapter V to $7,500,000 for the next year.
 The increase in the debt limit allows a greater number of small businesses to qualify for Subchapter V treatment to help provide bankruptcy relief for businesses impacted by the COVID-19 outbreak.

 Bankruptcy Repayment Plans

 Chapter 11 plans are generally more complicated than Chapter 13 plans.
 However, Subchapter V plans are more streamlined compared to plans in a regular Chapter 11 case.
 Also, Subchapter V plans share more similarities to Chapter 13 plans than typical Chapter 11 plans.

 Unlike a regular Chapter 11 case, Subchapter V debtors must devote all projected disposable income to the Chapter 11 plan, just like a Chapter 13 debtor.
 Also, Subchapter V Chapter 11 plans are between three to five years, just like a Chapter 13 bankruptcy plan.
-The administrative expenses in a Subchapter V case are spread out over the life of the plan, just like they are in Chapter 13 case.
+The administrative expenses in a Subchapter V case are spread out over the life of the plan, just like they are in the Chapter 13 case.
 Debts in both cases are not discharged until the debtor completes all of the plan payments.